Ramya-Jayaraman-CseJku/DT_API/air_Quality/README.md

 After logging into the raspi, run the [Server.py](https://github.com/Ramya-Jayaraman-CseJku/DT_API/blob/main/air_Quality/Server.py) for sending data from raspi to windows.

-The client.py establishes  remote connection from raspi to windows machine and sends sensor data.
-The fastAPI handles the postgreSQL database connection and performs CRUD operations on database.

 **fast API**

 fastAPI written in python used for performing CRUD operations for the air quality use case.
 The fastAPI is connected to the PostgreSQL database with the SQLAlchemy library and the data can be stored and retrieved from the database with the CRUD operations in API .